RediSearch/RediSearch/docs/Commands.md

 - **NOSAVE**: If set to true, we will not save the actual document in the index and only index it.

-- **REPLACE**: If set, we will do an UPSERT style insertion - and ete an older version of the document if it exists.
+- **REPLACE**: If set, we will do an UPSERT style insertion - and delete an older version of the document if it exists.

 - **PARTIAL** (only applicable with REPLACE): If set, you do not have to specify all fields for reindexing.
 Fields not given to the command will be loaded from the current version of the document.
 Also, if only non indexable fields, score or payload are set - we do not do a full reindexing of the document, and this will be a lot faster.

 - **FIELDS**: Following the FIELDS specifier, we are looking for pairs of  `{field} {value}` to be indexed.
-  Each field will be scored based on the index spec given in FT.CREATE.
+Each field will be scored based on the index spec given in `FT.CREATE`.
   Passing fields that are not in the index spec will make them be stored as part of the document, or ignored if NOSAVE is set

 - **PAYLOAD {payload}**: Optionally set a binary safe payload string to the document, that can be evaluated at query time by a custom scoring function, or retrieved to the client.